How Long Does SR22 Last in Indiana? 3 vs 5 Years β€” BMV Rules (2026)

 How to Switch Carriers Safely Without Losing Time

-If you want to save money by switching insurance carriers without resetting your clock, you must ensure an overlap in coverage.
-Here is the safest, foolproof way to do it:
+If you want to save money by switching insurance carriers without resetting your Indiana SR22 clock, you must ensure an overlap in coverage.
+Here is the safest way to do it:

 1. Purchase the New Policy First: Secure your new auto insurance policy with the new carrier.
-Make sure you explicitly tell them you need an SR22 filing for Indiana.
+Tell them explicitly you need an SR22 filing for Indiana.

 2. Set the Effective Date: Have the new policy begin immediately (e.g., today).

-3. Wait for State Acceptance: Allow 48 to 72 hours for the new insurance company to electronically file your new SR22 certificate with the Indiana BMV, and for the BMV to process it.
+3. Wait for State Acceptance: Allow 48 to 72 hours for the new insurer to electronically file your new SR22 certificate with the Indiana BMV and for the BMV to process it.

 4. Verify with the BMV: Log into your myBMV account or call the BMV to ensure the new SR22 is showing as active on your driving record.

-5. Cancel the Old Policy: Only after you have confirmed the new SR22 is active with the state should you call your old insurance company to cancel the original policy.
+5. Cancel the Old Policy: Only after confirming the new SR22 is active with the state should you cancel the original policy.

-How to Know Your Exact SR22 End Date
+How to Find Your Indiana SR22 End Date (3 Methods via myBMV)

-Here are the three methods you should use to find your exact, legally binding SR22 release date in Indiana.
+Here are the three methods to find your exact, legally binding SR22 release date in Indiana.

-The easiest and most accurate way to check your status is through the state's official digital portal.
+The easiest and most accurate way to check your Indiana SR22 status is through the state's official digital portal.

 1. Go to the official Indiana BMV website and log into your myBMV account.